What do subterranean termites look like?

 This type of termite eats the cellulose contained in wood and wood byproducts.
 Inside structures, they prefer rotting or damaged wood but will move onto sound wood.
 Outside, they break down decaying organic matter which releases nutrients back into the soil.

 Regular termite inspections performed by termite control experts are very important to win the battle against subterranean termites.
 It can take weeks, months, or years for homeowners to realize that their property has been invaded by these destructive pests.
 The damages that termites cause can be extensive and costly to repair.
 In fact, termites cause over 5 billion dollars’ worth of damages to properties all across the U.S. each year!

 DIY subterranean termite prevention and control tips

 Protecting your home from termites is very important.
 The following tips can help to deter these damaging pests from entering your home.
 Termites are attracted to moisture, so it’s helpful to keep gutters in proper working order.
 Clear away debris that would cause clogs and be sure to direct water away from the foundation.
 We recommend reducing or eliminating any soil to wood contact on your property, sealing cracks in the foundation, and pick up any organic debris around the yard.
 It is also very important to remove any wood that has been damaged by water, and repair leaking pipes and appliances.
 You should also try to eliminate moisture inside the home.

 Professional subterranean termite control

-At Quik-Kill Pest Eliminators, we offer highly effective termite control services that don’t just kill the termites foraging inside your home but the entire colony.
+At Quik-Kill Pest Eliminators, we offer the Quad Cities termite control services that don't just kill the termites foraging inside your home but the entire colony.
 Our termite treatment options include Sentricon Termite Colony Elimination System and Termidor.
 Discuss your concerns and how our team of pest control technicians can help you get rid of destructive termites by contacting us today!